Siege of Yorktown (1862): Union advance and Lee's Mill

 That evening McClellan ordered two brigades to march across the entire frontage of the enemy line.
 The next day (April 6) Hancock and Burns took parts of their brigades and marched across the entire frontage to provoke enemy fire.
 Hancock took the 6th Maine Infantry and 5th Wisconsin Infantry left to right, and Burns went right to left.
 This proved that there was no break in the river that could easily be assaulted.
 That evening a major storm started, and shut down all troop movements until the 10th.
 Further recces were ordered in order to find a weak point to attack, and on April 9 Hancock performed a reconnaissance around Dam Number One, where Magruder had widened the Warwick to create a water obstacle nearby.
 The rebel picket line was along the Garrow Ridge on the eastern side of the river.
 Hancock drove off the Confederate pickets and took some prisoners.
 Smith and the attached engineer (Comstock) noted this was the only place along the river where the ground was higher on the eastern bank than the western, and hence was vulnerable.
-McClellan chided Smith for not taking an opportunity to attack stating "if you had gone and succeeded, you would have been a Major General".
+McClellan chided Smith for not taking an opportunity to attack stating "If you had gone and succeeded, you would have been a Major General".
 Hancock considered this area a weak spot in the line, but his messenger was captured by the rebels en route to Smith's HQ.
 Keyes believed that the Warwick Line fortifications could not be carried by assault and so informed McClellan.

 During this phase, Union Army Balloon Corps aeronaut Professor Thaddeus S. C. Lowe used two balloons, the Constitution and the Intrepid, to perform aerial observation.
 On April 11, Intrepid carried Brig.
-Gen. Fitz John Porter, a division commander of the V Corps, aloft, but unexpected winds sent the balloon over enemy lines, causing great consternation in the Union command before other winds returned him to safety.
+Gen. Fitz John Porter, a division commander of the V Corps, was aloft, but unexpected winds sent the balloon over enemy lines, causing great consternation in the Union command before other winds returned him to safety.
 Confederate Captain John Bryan suffered a similar wind mishap in a hot air balloon over the Yorktown lines.